Hours:

 Debris on a vehicle's glass can be blinding when driving directly into the sun.
 And other things can ruin visibility: scratches on the glass, fogged windows, mineral deposits.

-• Use the appropriate cleaner for the substance that's being cleaned off.
+• Use the appropriate cleaner for the substance being removed.
 Special automotive glass cleaners are available, and your High-Tech Auto and Truck Center service advisor can make recommendations.

 • Vinegar can work wonders.
 Sometimes you'll see hard, grayish water spots on your windows that nothing seems to take off.
 Distilled white vinegar (available in the grocery store) gets rid of them safely, quickly and easily.